Many people in Australia use negative gearing to build long-term wealth. It is, however, not…

 Even, if you don’t use the card, many Lenders will assume it is fully drawn for servicing purposes.
 This can significantly impact the amount you will be able to borrow!

-If your debt servicing is tight and you don’t need the card, to avoid this becoming an issue, it may be worth cancelling the card in the months before seeking the finance.
+If your debt servicing is tight and you don’t need the

 Lenders Mortgage Insurance